 - 1-2 scoops protein powder

-Eat one of these foods every 3 hours in the 12 hours following your half marathon to meet your body’s protein needs.
+Eat one of these foods every 3 hours in the 12 hours following your half marathon to meet your body’s protein needs.Â

-While it might be tempting to indulge in fun foods (my personal favorite is pizza) immediately after the race, it’s better to focus on nutrient-dense foods first to support recovery.
-Give your body time for rehydration and refuel with nourishing foods before treating yourself to post-race indulgences.
+It might be tempting to indulge in fun foods (my personal favorite is pizza) immediately after a race.
+But it’s better to focus on nutrient-dense foods first to support recovery.

 There is nothing like cracking a cold one at the finish line to celebrate your achievement.